Get

 What Foods Should You Feed an Older Cat?

-You can also feed your cat food that is normally used for kittens, as these will have the vitamins, nutrients, minerals, and calories your cat needs to get back to a normal weight.
+Depending on your vet’s recommendations, you can also feed your cat food that is normally used for kittens, as these will have the vitamins, nutrients, minerals, and calories your cat needs to get back to a normal weight.

 The 5 Tips for Getting Your Senior Cat to Eat

-Sometimes all the food in the world isn’t enough to help your cat gain weight, especially if the cat doesn’t want to eat.
+Sometimes, all the food in the world isn’t enough to help your cat gain weight, especially if the cat doesn’t want to eat.
 So, in this next section, we give you a few tips that will hopefully tempt your senior cat to eat.

 1. Warm Up Wet Food